intrahealth/gofr/docs/user_guide/user_management.md

 The same recommendation applies for those accessing the User REST API to query user information.
 In regards to Keycloak internal user attributes such as LDAP_ID, LDAP_ENTRY_DN, or KERBEROS_PRINCIPAL, if you want to be able to access those attributes you should have them as attributes in your user profile configuration.
 The recommendation is to mark these attributes as viewable only to administrators so that you can look at them when managing the user attributes through the administration console or querying users via User API.
 In regards to theming, if you already have customizations to the legacy templates (those hardcoded with user root attributes) your custom templates won’t be used when rendering user-facing forms but the new templates that render these forms dynamically.
 Ideally, you should avoid having any customizations to templates and try to stick with the behavior provided by these new templates to dynamically render forms for you.
 If they are still not enough to address your requirements, you can either customize them or provide us with any feedback so that we discuss whether it makes sense to enhance the new templates.

+## Self-registration

+Administrators may configure the system to allow for anyone to self-register.
+This is under the Configure System tab.
+This option is off by default.